roshanrn/roshanrn.github.io/_pages/year-archive.md

 [August 17, 2020] I've joined Samsung Semiconductor full time to work on a disaggregated distributed block storage solution! <br>

+[August 2020] I've graduated from BITS, Pilani with my Bachelors in Electrical and Electronics Engineering and Masters in Mathematics!

-[July 5, 2019] I've joined Samsung Semiconductor in the final year of college for a year long internship. <br>
+[July 5, 2019] I've joined Samsung Semiconductor in my final year of college for a year long internship. <br>